Alternatings/sagar/README.md

-Your phone is getting destroyed please away from your phone dont use # sagar Hacker
+Your phone is getting destroyed please away from your phone dont use # tw Hacker